How to Line Raised Garden Beds to Stop Tree Roots

 There are multiple ways and reasons for lining raised garden beds.
 Your garden location and surrounding area will help determine the type of liner your raised beds require.

-Gardeners may choose to line their garden beds with chicken wire or hardware cloth to prevent burrowing animals like moles and voles from entering their garden.
+Chicken Wire: Gardeners may choose to line their garden beds with chicken wire or hardware cloth to prevent burrowing animals like moles and voles from entering their garden.

 If weeds are your main concern in your garden (Not Trees) then placing a layer of landscape fabric or cardboard on the bottom of your bed will help prevent weeds popping through.